Olympiacos F.C.

 At the international level, Olympiacos is the only Greek football club in history to have won a major European trophy by winning the UEFA Conference League in 2023–24.
 With their historic 2024 triumph, they became the first club outside Europe's top four leagues (Premier League, La Liga, Serie A, Bundesliga) to win a UEFA competition since 2011, and the first European club ever to win two UEFA trophies in a single season, following their youth team's earlier victory in the UEFA Youth League.
 They also added a 5th, larger star above their crest, representing their Conference League victory.
 Olympiacos is also the highest ranked Greek club in the UEFA rankings, placing 33rd in the ten-year ranking, and 37th in the five-year ranking as of 2025.
 Additionally, they are one of the founding members of the European Club Association.

-Olympiacos is the most popular football club in Greece, and enjoys strong support from Greek communities all over the world.
+Olympiacos is the most popular football club in Greece, and enjoys strong support from both Greek and non-Greek communities all over the world.
 With 83,000 registered members as of April 2006, the club was ninth in the 2006 list of football clubs with the most paying members in the world, which increased to 98,000 in 2014.
-Olympiacos share many longstanding rivalries: with Panathinaikos, with whom they contest the "Derby of the Eternal Enemies", the most classic football derby in Greece and one of the best-known around the world, as well as with AEK, with PAOK, and with Ethnikos Piraeus until the 1990s, when Ethnikos was relegated from the top division of Greek football.
+Olympiacos share long standing rivalries with Panathinaikos, with whom they contest the "Derby of the Eternal Enemies", a significant football derby in Greece and one of the best-known around the world, as well as with AEK Athens, PAOK, and with Ethnikos Piraeus until the 1990s, when Ethnikos was relegated from the top division of Greek football.